Please Upgrade Your Web Browser

 Key findings and insights

-By comparison, investors who are working tend to value retirement and tax planning advice most highly.
+By comparison, investors who are working tend to value retirement planning and prioritizing goals most highly.
 These findings may display some generational effect, since financial advice historically has been more focused on investments than financial planning.

-All told, people who pay for advice rated more advice aspects as very valuable than those who did not.
+All told, people who rely on advisors rated more advice aspects as very valuable than those who did not.
 This result could suggest that finding value in more aspects causes people to pay for advice.
-However, the reverse could be true in some cases: Paying for an advisor may reinforce the belief that the benefits are valuable.
+However, the reverse could be true in some cases: using an advisor may reinforce the belief that the benefits are valuable.

 Considering advice for your circumstances

 To gauge the potential value of financial advice in your circumstances, consider the experiences of people like you.
-For example, if you are retired, you may appreciate the fact that retirees are much more likely to pay for advice than workers.
+For example, if you are retired, you may appreciate the fact that older retirees are more likely to rely on advisors than younger people.
+Perhaps—like many retirees—you will want someone else to handle investment selection when you are retired.
 Likewise, if you have investments outside of retirement plans, there are compelling reasons to consider financial advice, according to the survey, including the value of tax planning and asset allocation.

 If you think a few aspects of advice are valuable, there is a good chance that financial advice will be worth the price.
 For the typical advice user who considers three aspects very valuable, an advisory fee of 0.5% to 1% of assets may be justified without making unrealistic assumptions about the value of any one aspect.